kagisearch/kagi-docs/docs/common/company/hiring-kagi.md

 - Clearly demonstrate why you're a strong fit for the role
 - Be detailed, but get to the point.
 Quality over quantity.

 If you don't hear back quickly, it's not personal - we're just working through a backlog.
-Thanks for your patience and interest in Kagi..
+Thanks for your patience and interest in Kagi.

 ## Full-time positions